amd/Quark/docs/source/onnx/appendix_full_quant_config_features.rst

       -  **Symmetric**: (Boolean) If True, symmetrize quantization for weights.
 The default is True.
       -  **Bits**: (int) The target bits to quantize.
 Only 4b quantization is supported for inference, additional bits support is planned.
       -  **AccuracyLevel**: (int) The quantization level of input, can be: 0(unset), 1(fp32), 2(fp16), 3(bf16), or 4(int8).
 The default is 0.

+   *  **EncryptionAlgorithm**: (String) A parameter used to specify the encryption algorithm for crypto mode, only "AES-256" algorithm is supported currently.
+The default value is None, which means it will not save any intermediate models/files to disk in crypto mode.

 Table 7.
 Quantize Types can be selected for different Quantize Formats